zdorow/TheScopeReport/README.md

 **NEW: Handy Dandy Progress bar!

 Note: Any Device group search takes a bit of time and a straight scope report is a lot quicker.
 On my test cloud instance the Group Searches take about a 1 minute each.
 In larger environments it could take a while.
 It is a steady stream of API calls that can vary in size for data returned, however the largest data stream return I have seen is 1 MB.
 Which should be very manageable in most environments.
 The ability to search only specific device group names will break up calls for larger environments if needed.
-Running directly on the same server as Jamf Pro would decrease network traffic and would already all the Java needed.
+Running directly on the same server as Jamf Pro would decrease network traffic and would already have all the Java needed.

 ----------------------------------------------------------------------------------------------------